pcguy123/physics_sim/README.md

 #### Written in C++ with SFML

-Entities are all blocks of variable width and height.
+Entities are all convex regular shapes of variable scales and rotations.

 Current features:
 - motion
-- collision detection
+- collision detection (rectangular boundaries)